moneyheist1234/Sit---Stay-doggy/README.md

 # Sit & Stay
+This responsive website is designed with a dog theme and takes inspiration from Angela Yu, a renowned web development instructor.

 # Description
 Sit & Stay is a comprehensive dog care website dedicated to providing valuable resources and information for dog owners.
 From training tips to health advice, we aim to help you create a happy and fulfilling life for your furry companion.